mirror/boost/boost/libs/parameter/doc/reference.rst

    return type not being an exact match?

 **Returns**
+    An object holding x (by reference) as a lazy default for keyword ``Tag``, and suitable for use in an ArgumentPack's index operator.

+.. old:
     An object that holds a reference to ``fn`` as a `lazy default`_ for the keyword tag ``Tag``.